bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/docusaurus/docs/simulation-reaction-rules.md

 ## Bounded Reaction Rules

 A reaction rule can be _bound_ to an existing reactive system structure.
-Therefore, the method `de.tudresden.inf.st.bigraphs.simulation.reactivesystem.AbstractReactionRule#withReactiveSystem(ReactiveSystem<B>)` is available.
+Therefore, the method `de.tudresden.inf.st.bigraphs.core.reactivesystem.AbstractReactionRule#withReactiveSystem(ReactiveSystem<B>)` is available.
 A new class `ReactiveSystemBoundReactionRule<B>` is returned which extends `AbstractReactionRule` and contains the previously create reaction rule as well as the reactive system.
 This may help to organize created reaction rules and give them a strong semantic affiliation to a reactive system.